 The directors of the Responsible Entity for the Fund are responsible for the other information.
-The other information comprises the information included in the Directors' Report for the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Fund's directors report for the year ended 30 June 2024, but does not include the financial report and our auditor's report thereon.